run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

     --oidc-issuer-url=https://app.run.ai/auth/realms/<REALM-NAME>
     --oidc-username-prefix=-
     ```

-    All nodes with the Kube api server role will automatically restart with the new flag.
+    All nodes with the `kube api server` role will automatically restart with the new flag.

 === "Other"
     See specific instructions in the documentation of the Kubernetes distribution.